habeeba13/minimal-chatbot/README.md

 *   Create projects/agents under a user
 *   Store and associate prompts with projects/agents
 *   Chat interface powered by OpenRouter (mistralai/mistral-7b-instruct)
-*   (Optional) File upload to OpenAI Files API (Note: This still uses OpenAI's service and may incur costs if you exceed free tier limits).

 ## Setup and Installation